Supporting Guidance: employer compliance: guidance by subject: letter of offer: acceptance

 Once the expected offer has been:

 you must invite the employer or contractor to make an offer for consideration by HMRC, see COG914505 onwards.

-Once received, the offer must be accepted by HMRC in order to form a legally binding contract.
+Once received, the letter of offer must be accepted by HMRC in order to form a legally binding contract.

 A correctly worded letter of acceptance is equally as important as a correctly worded letter of offer, see EM6301.

 In cases of doubt or difficulty, contact TALA for advice (see COG904770).

 Under no circumstances is self authorisation allowed.

 Note: The Authorising Officer (AO) may differ between business areas and teams, and sometimes between different cases within a team.
 In normal circumstance this will be one level above the caseworker and could also be

 - a line manager or manager with the appropriate skills